APSIMInitiative/APSIM.PerformanceTests/README.md

-# Performance Stats
+# Predicted Observed Stats

 ## To build, run and test docker image from a local repo
-Comment git clone line in dockerfile and uncomment the 'ADD' line.
-Then build and run docker image:
+The Docker image in the repo is set up to locally build the project with the following commands:

 docker build -t apsiminitiative/postats .

 docker compose up -d

-To test docker image from a shell script:
+## To build, run and test docker image on the web server

-    bash upload-dummy-pullrequest.sh
+Refer to apsim-web repo which has a server-wide deployment script that is used.